wp-plugins/jm-twitter-cards/readme.txt

 == Changelog ==

+= 6.0.2 =
+* 12 Aug 2015
+* delete default option with my credentials
+* actually this is not a good idea
+* by default I'm the author
+* sorry for that.

 = 6.0.1 =
 * 09 Aug 2015
 * fix notices due to wrong call of init class